-A structured top-down approach (as illustrated in Appendix A) should be used for developing an IAMP.
+A structured top-down approach (as illustrated in appendix A) should be considered.
 At the top level, the objectives of accident management should be defined according to the level of defence and associated goals that are given in section 3.
-Challenges to safety functions and physical barriers, together with the associated damage mechanisms and conditions, should be identified, which is referred to as identification of challenges.
-For each of the identified challenges, suitable and effective measures or provisions should be derived, described, and referenced or documented in procedures or guidelines, and used for training the personnel responsible for executing the measures for managing such an accident, should it occur.
+Challenges to safety functions and physical barriers, together with the associated damage mechanisms and conditions, should be identified.
+This is referred to as identification of challenges.
+For each of the identified challenges, suitable measures or provisions should be derived, described, and referenced or documented in procedures or guidelines, and used for training the personnel responsible for executing the measures for managing such an accident, should it occur.

-The staff responsible for developing the IAMP should have a sufficient level of training and experience regarding accident management in a nuclear facility.
+The staff responsible for developing accident management strategies should have training and experience regarding accident management in a nuclear facility.

-4.2 Establishment of an integrated accident management program
+4.2 Establishment of integrated accident management

-For setting out an IAMP, the following steps should be taken:
+For setting out integrated accident management, the following steps should be taken: